Prison Four: Syrian prisoner escape

 After the Six-Day War, high-status Arab prisoners of war were kept in regular Israeli military prisons, including Prison Four.
 They were given excellent living conditions, including television, more access to possessions, and trips to the outside, in order to ensure that the Israeli POWs held in Egypt and Syria would get similar treatment.

 On April 16, 1972, three Syrian prisoners were found missing in a morning roll call and were later confirmed to be escapees.
 After the initial investigation, the commander of the Manpower Directorate, Aluf Shlomo Lahat, ordered a revocation of all special privileges to POWs held in Prison Four.
 The deputy Chief Military Police Officer, Colonel Meir Rosenfeld, was responsible for the task, and as a first step informed a cell of Egyptians that their television sets would be removed.
 The Egyptians asked for two hours to formulate a means to have all the prisoners give up their TVs, meanwhile planning a riot.
 They began fortifying their cells and damaging the weak ceilings.
 After this became clear to the jailors, an intervention team was formed, although Col. Rosenfeld did not wish to have a violent clash which would endanger either Egyptian or Israeli lives.
 Rosenfeld personally climbed the roof of the cellblock and fired a bursts around him to scare the Egyptians.
 One bullet ricocheted and wounded an Egyptian prisoner.
 The others promptly surrendered and the injured prisoner died from his wounds.

 While the Chief of Staff David Elazar, who arrived at the scene, praised Rosenfeld for his actions, an investigating committee found that he used his weapon illegally.
 As a result, Megiddo Prison was founded in 1974 to hold certain prisoners of war, as well as problematic Israeli military prisoners.

 Structure

-At the head of Prison Four stands a lieutenant-colonel, with a major as vice-commander.
-There are six companies in Prison Four and several other assisting sub-units:
+There were six companies in Prison Four and several other assisting sub-units: